cristianolarrea/roadtracker/README.md

 # IN AWS

-All the process of cloud implementation is described on the following topics, but can be viewed on (this video)[https://drive.google.com/file/d/1BVtLlvMsgf89daFQ1oCQigZwmdOsos7f/view?usp=sharing].
+All the process of cloud implementation is described on the following topics, but can be viewed on [this video](https://drive.google.com/file/d/1BVtLlvMsgf89daFQ1oCQigZwmdOsos7f/view?usp=sharing).

 ## Introduction